chriskpeterson/vuepress2/docs/resume.md

 ## ABOUT

-Customer success-driven writer bringing thought leadership and innovation.
+Customer success-driven writer who brings thought leadership and innovation.
 Able to quickly grasp new and challenging concepts and processes.
 Strives to build solid relationships with coworkers, SMEs, and product stakeholders.
-Helps new and tenured staff understand and troubleshoot tools and procedures.
+Inquisitive and research-driven, an active participant in team discussions, product meetings, and daily stand-ups.

 Authored documentation for Poly (Plantronics/Polycom) phone and video products, HPE composable infrastructure products, individual server hardware components.
 Worked on various internal teams including, information architecture and customer call case analysis.